Black-shanked douc: Geographic range and habitat

 Species from the Pygathrix genus are all Indochina endemic species, that can be found in Cambodia, Laos, and Vietnam, but the black-shanked douc is only found in Cambodia and Vietnam.
 Studies on douc species have shown differentiation in ecological niche.
 The findings were that each douc species are spread out from North to South of Vietnam, each having their own latitudinal range.
 For the black-shanked douc, they estimated its geographic range is at a narrow latitudinal range of 11° N to 13.5°N, in Eastern Cambodia and Southern Vietnam.
 They can be found living in different types of forest: broad-leafed evergreen, semievergreen, mixed, dipterocarp lowland.
 More specifically, those species of the Pygathrix genus are mostly found in the Annamite Range, a mountainous landscape in Eastern Indochina.
 Like all douc species, the black-shanked douc is an arboreal species that moves around quadrupedally and through brachiation as locomotion.
 It is mostly found in the middle to upper forest canopy for most of the time.
 The range of elevation of the terrain where they have been seen goes from sea level to 1500 meters.
-However, it is important to note that most of the forest at lower elevation have been torn down over the years.
+However, most of the forest at lower elevation have been torn down over the years.
 Therefore, most sightings occur at higher elevations.